 If you have not already determined whether or not your website is GDPR compliant, and taken action to resolve issues, you should do so immediately.
 Failure to do so could result in sanctions for non-compliance, potentially including a fine.

 GDPR Certification: Not Mandated But Useful Process

 You may have seen several organisations offering certification and training for the General Data Protection Regulation (GDPR).
-This sort of training is intended to consider the rules of GDPR, and look at issues such as consent, security and data access.
-The truth is that none of these certificates are recognized as they are not issued by recognized certifying authorities.
+This sort of training is intended to inform as to the rules of GDPR, and look at issues such as consent, security and data access.
+The truth is that none of these certificates are officially recognized as they are not issued by recognized certifying authorities.

 The Information Commissioner’s Office in the UK is intending to set up some recognised certifying authorities, prior to the May 2018 deadline for GDPR compliance.
 Certification by these authorities is not mandated, but your business may find it useful in helping it to ascertain how it can achieve, and prove, compliance.

 When GDPR comes into the force, a Data Protection Authority (DPA), such as the ICO, will be able to audit businesses, and punish them for non-compliance.
 It is not enough for a business to be compliant; it has to be able to prove that it is.
 This means that your business has to have compliance processes and procedures in place, and they need to be integrated into the running of the business.
 There is also a need for controls and risk mitigation plans, as well as plans on how to report data breaches within the mandated 72 hours.

 In order for your business processes and procedures to be compliant, you need to ensure that the whole of the GDPR is considered, not just specific parts of it.
 In reality, DPAs are likely to concentrate on dealing with businesses that are obviously non-compliant, at least at first.